riverrun/argon2_elixir/README.md

 Password Hashing Competition, a several year project to identify a successor to bcrypt / PBKDF2 / scrypt password hashing methods.

-So far, this has only been tested on Linux.
+This has been tested on Linux and Mac OS X.
+It builds on Windows, but it has not been tested with dirty schedulers enabled yet.
 If you have any difficulties installing or using it on your platform, please open an issue.

 ## Requirements